ibm-cloud-docs/vpc/security-groups-configure.md

 1. Under Rules, click **Create** to configure inbound and outbound rules that define what type of traffic is allowed to and from the instance.
 For each rule, specify the following information:
    * Select the protocols and ports to which the rule applies.
    * Specify a CIDR block or IP address for the permitted traffic.
 Alternatively, you can specify a security group in the same VPC to allow traffic to or from all instances that are attached to the selected security group.

    **Tips:**
    * All rules are evaluated, regardless of the order in which they're added.
    * Rules are stateful, which means that return traffic in response to allowed traffic is automatically permitted.
 For example, you created a rule that allows inbound TCP traffic on port 80.
 That rule also allows replying outbound TCP traffic on port 80 back to the originating host, without the need for another rule.
    * For Windows images, make sure that the security group that is associated with the instance allows inbound and outbound Remote Desktop Protocol traffic (TCP port 3389).
-1. _Optional:_ Attach interfaces, bare metal interfaces, load balancers, virtual private endpoint gateways, and VPN servers in the remaining sections if targets are available to attach.
+1. _Optional:_ Attach interfaces, bare metal interfaces, load balancers, virtual private endpoint gateways, and VPN servers in the remaining sections if these targets are available to attach.

 ## Setting up the security groups for your resource by using the CLI
 {: #sg-using-cli}